ISISComputingGroup/ibex_developers_manual/IOC-Tips-and-Tricks.md

 ## DBLoadRecordsLoop and DBLoadRecordLoop

-You can load Db reocrds in a loop using `dbLoadRecordsLoop`.
+You can load Db records in a loop using `dbLoadRecordsLoop`.

 ```
 # example usage of dbLoadRecordsLoop() and iocshCmdLoop() etc